enesgunumdogdu/Turkish-Flag-and-Olympic-Rings-Drawing/README.md

 - Uses mathematical calculations for accurate positioning
 - Window size: 600x600 pixels (Turkish Flag), 600x500 pixels (Olympic Rings)
 - All shapes are drawn using Pygame's circle and polygon primitives

-## License

-This project is open source and available for educational purposes.